Fresh off a $2.65B valuation, Plaid co-founder William Hockey is leaving – TechCrunch

 William Hockey, co-founder, chief technology officer and president of the fast-growing fintech business Plaid, will step down next week, TechCrunch has learned.

-The former Bain Capital associate (pictured above left) co-founded the startup in 2012 alongside chief executive officer Zach Perret.
+The former Bain associate (pictured above left) co-founded the startup in 2012 alongside chief executive officer Zach Perret.
 Today, the San Francisco-based company employs 300 with additional offices in Salt Lake City and New York.

 Plaid has confirmed the news, stating that Hockey will remain on the company’s board of directors.